 GO Virginia emphasizes a focus on existing or potential industry clusters that can support scalable, sustainable future growth.
-Across Region 2, Comprehensive Economic Development Strategy (CEDS) plans, target industries identified by regional Economic Development Organizations (EDOs), and strategic plans required by workforce development organizations share several common features and targets concerning key industry sectors.
+Across Region 2, Comprehensive Economic Development Strategy (CEDS) plans, target industries identified by regional Economic Development Organizations (EDOs), and strategic plans required by workforce development organizations share a number of common features and targets concerning key industry sectors.
 All three of the economic development organizations in the sub-regions (New River Valley; Roanoke-Alleghany; and Lynchburg/Lynchburg Region) have recently completed new target industry studies or plans.
 The Roanoke Regional Partnership lists nine targets on its website: transportation manufacturing; advanced manufacturing; life sciences; finance & insurance; printing & packaging; technology & innovation; food & beverage; outdoor industry; and foreign investment.
 The New River Valley Economic Development Alliance prioritizes four primary target industry clusters: advanced manufacturing; information technology; food and beverage processing; and unmanned systems and identifies several specific sub-sectors of interest for each of the four.
-The Lynchburg Regional Business Alliance identified five primary target sectors: food and beverage; steel and metals; nuclear technology; wireless infrastructure and communication; and financial and business support services.
+The Lynchburg Regional

+Business Alliance identified five primary target sectors: food and beverage; steel and metals; nuclear technology; wireless infrastructure and communication; and financial and business support services.
 The Alliance also identified four additional long-term niche opportunities: nuclear medicine, alternative energy, cybersecurity, unmanned autonomous systems (UAS), and educational technology.

-By looking more closely at total employment, growth projections, higher wage job possibilities, and out-of-region versus in-region purchase percentages, this plan for GO Virginia recommends narrowing the list to four priority clusters that serve as existing or potential industry "drivers":
+By looking more closely at total employment, growth projections, higher wage job possibilities, and outof-region versus in-region purchase percentages, this plan for GO Virginia recommends narrowing the list to four priority clusters that serve as existing or potential industry "drivers":

+- Manufacturing,

-- Manufacturing, - ▶ Life Sciences (and health),
+- Life Sciences (and health),

-- ▶ Food and Beverage Processing, and - ▶ Emerging Technologies and Information Technology (IT).
+- ▶ Food and Beverage Processing, and

+- Emerging Technologies and Information Technology (IT).

 Planning documents across Region 2 consistently mention technology, information technology, or cybersecurity as important sectors for future growth.
-Industry sector data from Section 2 of this report projects job growth of 5.2% from 2019-2024, higher than the state's projected growth of 4.8% over the same period.
-The salary for Region 2 workers in this sector was \$45,783 in 2019.
-The professional, scientific, and technical services sector (2-digit NAICS level) had a 7% increase in jobs in Region 2 over the last 10 years.
+Industry sector data from Economic Modelling Specialists from Section 2 of this report projects job growth of 6.5% from 2016-2021, markedly greater than the state's projected growth of 4.0%.
+The average salary for Region 2 workers in this sector was \$67,700 in 2016.
+The professional, scientific, and technical services sector (2 digit NAICS level) had a 19% increase in jobs in Region 2 over the last 10 years.
 As part of the GO Virginia planning process, stakeholders reiterated the need to prioritize attention on industries with higher-wage jobs, high growth potential, and that position the region to attract revenue from outside the state.
 Focusing on the region's technology sector and emerging industries aligns well with this priority.

-Numerous informants urged the region to focus on technologies with potential for future growth, many of which cut across several traditional industry sectors.
-Unmanned Autonomous Systems (UAS) is a common and widely mentioned example in the region given a few existing assets, some of which are mentioned below.
-Energy and renewable energy technology are another example discussed by stakeholders and Council.
+Numerous informants urged the region to focus on technologies with potential for future growth, many of which cut across a number of traditional industry sectors.
+Unmanned Autonomous Systems (UAS) is a common and widely mentioned example in the region given a number of existing assets, some of which are mentioned below.
+Energy and renewable energy technology is another example discussed by stakeholders and Council.
 Stakeholders recommended a continual exploration of the technology horizon for opportunities (what new technologies and systems are on the horizon and cut across multiple industries).
-Technologies related to systems and Internet of Things (IoT) cut across several industries, and there may be regional entrepreneurial opportunities related to helping companies better employ technology.
-There are a few existing assets in the Region 2 that support innovation and technology for high-potential industry clusters:
+Technologies related to systems and Internet of Things (IoT) cut across a number of industries, and there may be regional entrepreneurial opportunities related to helping companies better employ technology.
+There are a number of existing assets in the Region 2 that support innovation and technology for high-potential industry clusters: